Deep Dive Sessions

 Further information: AdNEB project website

-Re-use of Vacant Space in City Centers & Good Practices in Graz
+Re-Use of Vacant Space in City Centers & Good Practices in Graz

-Host & organisation: StadtLABOR Graz
+Host & organisation: Franziska Schruth, StadtLABOR Graz and Holger Hoff, University of Graz

 ESD on a Municipality Level – Biodiversity Education and Cultural Learning as Good Practice